Explanation of Buddhist Sexual Ethics: An Historical Perspective

 Longchenpa, the early Nyingma master, in his text, only lists like the Pali Theravada the inappropriate women.
-So, in his lam-rim style text, Three Cycles of Relaxation and Reparation – it’s been translated in English as Kindly Bent to Ease Us – only mentioned this list of ladies.
+So, in his lam-rim style text, Rest and Restoration in the Nature of the Mind – it’s been translated in English as Kindly Bent to Ease Us – only mentioned this list of ladies.

 Now, Lam-rim chen-mo by Tsongkhapa, the early Gelugpa text, for “inappropriate partner” he has not only those protected by their mother, but also the mother.
 And so here’s the first mention, actually, of incest.
 And he includes in this list all men, both yourself and others, and men who are castrated.
 For “inappropriate part” of the body, he says just anything other than the vagina.
 And then he quotes Ashvaghosha and Atisha.
 And so, there is the first time that we have in the Tibetan text of the mention of masturbation.